 The best modifications cannot be seen from the outside.

-The brand is unimportant.
+The brand is not important.
 That fact that you ride is.

 The Legend Rolls On.